Celebrities Who Had Children Through Surrogacy

 We tried before, we told people and then it didn't happen.
 And it's just really depressing.
 It's really hard on everybody.
 I know people have tried much longer (than we have), but if there's anyone out there who is trying and they're just losing hope, just hang in there.

-The late night talk show host encourage people who faced the same problem they experience by saying:
+The late-night talk show host encourages people who faced the same problem they experience by saying: